shajenM/BerkeleyCapstoneProject/README.md

 **Precision/Recall curve**
 <br>
 For this logistic regression model classifying absenteeism, the precision-recall tradeoff graph shows how precision and recall change as the classification threshold is adjusted.
 The intersection point between precision and recall lines, which occurs around the midpoint, suggests a threshold where the model achieves a balance between the two metrics.
 In both the precision/recall graphs, recall starts high and drops sharply as precision increases, meaning that as the model becomes more precise in identifying absenteeism, it misses a higher proportion of actual absenteeism cases.
-This steep decline in recall indicates that the model has difficulty maintaining high recall as precision improves, suggesting a limited ability to balance both metrics well across thresholds.
-For absenteeism prediction, where recall (correctly identifying absenteeism cases) may be prioritized, this graph implies that a lower threshold could favor recall at the cost of some precision.
+This steep decline in recall indicates that the model has difficulty maintaining high recall as precision improves, suggesting a limited ability to balance both metrics well across thresholds.For absenteeism prediction, where recall (correctly identifying absenteeism cases) may be prioritized, this graph implies that a lower threshold could favor recall at the cost of some precision.

 **ROC curve**
 <br>